-Eyes are one of the most important organs in the body.
+The eyes are one of the most important organs in the body.
 Taking care of an eye is as important as our body.
-Various lifestyle changes to get rid of corneal scar as follows:
+Various lifestyle changes to get rid of the corneal scar as follows:

 - Habits like continuously staring at screens or monitors, which leads to the straining of eyes should be avoided or reduced.

 - Ensuring proper lighting while using your eyes are some of the healthy lifestyle habits one should adopt.